Seeing Sound, Hearing Sight: Uncovering Modality Bias and Conflict of AI models in Sound Localization: Discussion

 \section{Discussion}

-We systematically and quantitatively examine modality biases and conflict resolution in sound source localization (SSL) across humans and AI models.
-Our study spans six audiovisual conditions, including congruent cues, conflicting audio-visual signals, and scenarios with missing audio or visual input in natural scenes.
-Our results reveal that object size significantly affects human performance.
-While conflicting or absent visual cues impair human SSL, people remain robust at successfully localizing even small sounding objects under challenging conditions, such as in multi-instance settings or with no visual input at all.
-In contrast, current multimodal AI models show strong dependence on visual cues.
-They often misattribute sound to large, centered, and audible objects and suffer sharp performance drops when visual cues are absent.
-Conflicting visual cues can even further degrade the model performance.
-Most models perform near chance when localizing small sound sources without accompanying visuals.
+We systematically and quantitatively examine modality biases and conflicts in SSL across humans and AI models.
+Our study covers six audiovisual conditions, including congruent cues, conflicting signals, and cases with missing audio or visual input in natural scenes.
+Human listeners show strong robustness: although conflicting or absent visual cues reduce performance, they can still accurately localize even small sound sources under challenging or multi-instance conditions, and even in the absence of visual input.
+In contrast, current multimodal AI models rely heavily on vision—misattributing sounds to large, centered, and salient objects, and suffering steep performance drops when visual cues are removed.
+Conflicting visuals further degrade their accuracy, with most models performing near chance for small or visually absent sound sources.

-We hypothesize that these limitations stem from two key issues: the use of low-quality, biased audiovisual datasets and monaural audio inputs that lack spatial fidelity.
-To address this, we curate a high-quality dataset—AudioCOCO—by applying rigorous filtering criteria to audio and images.
-Using depth maps and 3D simulation engines, we generate realistic, spatialized stereo audio that obeys the physical laws of sound propagation.
-We fine-tune existing models on AudioCOCO using stereo inputs.
-Despite using fewer training examples, the resulting model surpasses current state-of-the-art across all conditions.
-Remarkably, without training on human behavior, the resulting model displays human-like localization biases, favoring horizontal over vertical precision.
-Ablation studies confirm the critical role of both dataset quality and stereo input in capturing spatial cues.
-This work highlights the importance of curating less biased datasets and building models that respect the constraints of physical sensory systems.
-Future directions include scaling up the dataset, incorporating temporal dynamics from video, and enhancing realism in simulated sound rendering.
+We identify two primary causes of these limitations: (1) low-quality, visually biased audiovisual datasets, and (2) monaural audio inputs lacking spatial fidelity.
+To overcome these issues, we curate AudioCOCO, a high-quality dataset built through rigorous filtering and 3D physical simulation.
+By integrating depth maps, HRTF-based filtering that mimics pinna effects, cochlear-inspired frequency decomposition and modulation, and physically grounded 3D sound propagation, AudioCOCO produces realistic, spatialized stereo audio aligned with human auditory processing.
+Building on this, we introduce EchoPin, a neuroscience-inspired model trained on AudioCOCO.
+Despite fewer training examples, EchoPin surpasses state-of-the-art models across all conditions and exhibits human-like localization biases, such as stronger precision along the horizontal plane.
+Ablation studies confirm the importance of both high-quality datasets and stereo auditory input for capturing spatial cues.
+This work underscores the value of designing models and datasets that respect the physical constraints of sensory systems.
+Future directions include scaling AudioCOCO to incorporate temporal dynamics from videos and improving realism in simulated sound rendering, such as the effect of refraction.